 The following texts are recommended if you want to find out more about improving your study skills.

 Psychosoc is the Psychology Society!
 We organise frequent social events such as day trips, nights out, weekends away and an annual ball.
 The Society is open to anyone and not just Psychology students.
-Contact Freya Caudwell for further details.
+Contact Lydia Neave for further details.